ijl0322/2048/README.md

 For instance:

  4 - 2 -

 will become:

  - - 4 2

 If two numbers are of the same value, they will be added together.

 For instance:

  - - 4 4

 will become:

  - - - 8

+The same idea applies to the up, down, and left movements.

 The games prints out the board every time the player makes a move.

 If the player gets the number "2048" on the board, he/she wins.

-And the player looses if he/she cannot make any move at all.
+The player looses if he/she cannot make any move at all.